sildenafil (as citrate)

 Tell your doctor if Vedafil does not help you get an erection or if your erection does not last long enough to complete sexual intercourse.
 Your doctor may decide that you need a higher dose.

-If you are about to start taking any new medicine, especially any nitrate medication, remind your doctor and pharmacist that you are taking Vedafil.
+If you are about to start taking any new medicine, especially any nitrate medication or Adepmas (riociguat), remind your doctor and pharmacist that you are taking Vedafil.

 Check the list of common nitrate medications listed under "Before you take Vedafil".